dropofwill/spawn-for-ip/README.md

 // Stream to pipe process stderr to (default is null)
 stderr: process.stderr,

+// Idle time: if `spinner.start` is not called for this process within this time,
+// spinner will automatically stop the process.
+Use `-1` to disable (default is 30 minutes).
+idleTimeSec: 30 * 60,

+// Number of seconds allowed between unexpected restarts of a child process.
+If a restart
+// happens within less time, the child will be become faulted.
+restartTolerance: 60,

+// Number of seconds child process is not restarted when it is faulted.
+If child process
+// started again after this timeout expired, another attempt to spawn it will be made.
+faultTimeout: 60

 ```

 The argument `callback` is `function(err, port)` where `port` is the port number allocated for this child process and set in it's `PORT` environment variable (in node.js: `process.env.PORT`).
 If the child could not be started or if it did not bind to the port in the alloted `timeout`, `err` will indicate that with an `Error` object.